aerosol/eco/README.md

 #### Starting the eco application

-Because eco reqiures Mnesia, on first run you must initialize it.
+Because eco requires Mnesia, on first run you must initialize it.
 Eco can do this automatically for you by providing the argument "-eco_auto_init true"

 ```